t-mclaurin/Lazarus/README.md

 1. A Boolean search string that describes the SRA entries relevant to your search (eg "freshwater metagenome AND united kingdom")
 2. A reference name for that search (eg "freshwater")
-3. Target species by binomial name in two lists: A list of species known to have publicly available reference genomes (taxids_with)
+3. A list of species of interest by scientific name
-4. A list of species known **not** to have publicly available reference genomes

-## Steps - Sourmash
+## Steps - Building a sourmash database

-#### Converting to Taxonomic ID from Binomial name
+Our sourmash database is made up genomic informaation form one of three sources: Species of interest, thier relatives and posotive controls.
+The Sourmash gather function that we use in this search improves in sensitivity with genomic information from wider sources at it's disposale

+#### Finding publicly available genomic information
-This script takes a list of species binomial names. (../data/species_list.txt).
-It expects the names line deliniated, the same as copy and pasting from an excel file.
+This script takes a list of species binomial names in (../data/species.txt).
+It expects the names line deliniated, the same as copy and pasting from an excel file column.
+Eg:
 ```
-nano ../data/species_list.txt
+nano ../data/species.txt
 ```
 ```
 Bufo bufo